-NCERT Solutions for class 10 chapter 2 Acids, bases and salts is prepared to help students in their exam preparation.
-This solution provides you with answers to the questions provided in NCERT class 10 textbook.
-To score better marks in class 10 science examination students should get well versed with the NCERT Solutions provided here.
+NCERT Solutions for Class 10 Chapter 2 Acids, bases and salts are prepared to help students in their exam preparation.
+This solution provides you with answers to the questions provided in the NCERT Class 10 textbooks.
+To score better marks in Class 10 Science examination students should get well versed with the NCERT Solutions provided here.

-In this chapter students will learn about nature and behaviour of Acids, bases and salts.
+In this chapter, students will learn about the nature and behaviour of Acids, bases and salts.
 This chapter mainly describes the chemical nature of acids, bases and salts, their reaction with metals, non-metals and with each other.
-This chapter is quite interesting as it involves many practical experiments to make you learn the basics.
+This chapter is quite interesting as it involves many practical experiments to help you learn the basics.

-Every year 3- 4 questions from this chapter are asked in class 10 board examination.
+Every year 3- 4 questions from this chapter are asked in Class 10 board examination.
 This is also one of the important chapters as the chances of scoring full marks on questions from this chapter are more.
-Hence students are advised to practice as many questions from this chapter in order to solve every possible questions that will be asked in the CBSE class 10 science examination.
+Hence, students are advised to practise as many questions from this chapter in order to solve every possible question that may be asked in the CBSE Class 10 Science examination.

 Practical based multiple choice questions and subjective based questions are regularly asked in previous year question papers.

 Access Answers of Science NCERT class 10 Chapter 2 – Acids Bases and Salts

 In-text questions set 1 —> Page number 18